Before a flourishing commons, exists a tragedy…

 The real tragedy behind this parable is not about the commons, per se…

 Common to the teachings of Greek tragedies, our Tragedy is also one formed by a self-fulfilling prophecy.
 The fundamental flaw in this consumptive paradigm is the belief that our commons can be commodified.
-Our physical home on Earth—the land we live on, the air we breath; the water that cleanses, the food that nurtures—and our psycho-spiritual homes—our sense of self-worth, our dignity irrespective of our external wealth—are commodified to give narrative to a false sense of scarcity.
+Our physical home on Earth—the land we live on, the air we breathe; the water that cleanses, the food that nurtures—and our psycho-spiritual homes—our sense of self-worth, our dignity irrespective of our external wealth—are commodified to give narrative to a false sense of scarcity.

 For what purpose?